Josh Naylor Player Props: Guardians vs. Nationals

-On Saturday, Josh Naylor (coming off going 0-for-5) and the Cleveland Guardians face the Washington Nationals, whose starting pitcher will be Chad Kuhl.
-First pitch is at 4:05 PM ET.
+Josh Naylor -- 0-for-4 in his most recent game -- will be in action for the Cleveland Guardians against the Washington Nationals, with Patrick Corbin on the mound, on April 16 at 1:35 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Nationals.
+He had a hitless performance in his last game (0-for-4) against the Nationals.

 Josh Naylor Game Info & Props vs. the Nationals